Mohammadimh76/Book_BrainComputerInterfaces/README.md

 ## Chapter 1
 - ### Brain Computer Interfaces
+Brain-computer communication deals with the creation of communication paths between the brain and external devices.
+BCI devices can be broadly classified depending on the location of the electrodes used to detect and measure neurons in the brain: In invasive devices, electrodes are placed on the scalp and electroencephalography or electrocorticography is used to detect neuronal activity.
+This WTEC study is designed to gather information on the global situation and trends in BCI research and disseminate it to government decision-makers and the research community.
+This study examines the state of sensor technology and evaluates biocompatibility, data analysis and modeling, hardware implementation, device engineering, functional electrical stimulation, functional communication devices, and cognitive and emotional weakness in academic and industry research.
+The jury identified several key trends in evolving BCI research in North America, Europe, and Asia.
+First, BCI research is widespread around the world, and its size is clearly increasing.
+Second, BCI research is rapidly approaching the level of first-generation medical application; In addition, BCI research is expected to accelerate rapidly in the non-medical fields of business, particularly in the gaming, automotive, and robotics industries.
+Third, the focus of BCI research around the world is completely unequal, as non-invasive BCI devices are concentrated almost exclusively in North America; he does.<br>
+In terms of budget, BCIs and brain-controlled robotics programs have been the hallmark of recent European research and technology development.<br>
+Although many government programs are being developed by neural networks, private resources still have a major impact on BCI research in North America.
+However, small research grants and small technology transfer research have been effective in promoting the transition from basic research to prototypes.
+In Asia, China is investing heavily in life sciences and engineering, and investment in the BCI system and BCI-related research has increased particularly rapidly.<br>
+Japanese universities, research institutes and laboratories are also increasing their investment in BCI research.<br>
+Japan is particularly strong in pursuing non-medical applications and exploiting its expertise in BCI-controlled robotics.<br>
+The jury concluded that there are many opportunities for global collaboration in bci research and related fields.<br>

 #### Topics in this chapter include
 | <b>Chapter 1</b>  |   |   |